leaveoscaralone/react-graphql-project/instatags/README.md

 ![instatags](images/instatags.jpg)

-Instatags is a small web app that shows an Instagram account, and provides some stats / filtering functionality for the most frequently used tags in itt.
+Instatags is a small web app that shows an Instagram account, and provides some stats / filtering functionality for its most frequently used tags.

 We have created all the app structure, but the code is not working at all.
 You need to fix it, editing the `js/main.js` file.
 Luckily there are comments everywhere to guide you through the code!